Ancient Regime of Spain

-Society in Ancien Régime Spain
+Society in Ancient Régime Spain

 The sociedad de la España moderna ("society of modern Spain" in the sense of the Modern Age or Ancien Régime) was a network of communities of diverse nature, to which individuals were attached by bonds of belonging: territorial communities in the style of the house or the village; intermediate communities such as the manor and the cities and their land (alfoz or comunidad de villa y tierra, of very different extension); political communities or broad jurisdictions such as the provinces, the adelantados, the veguerías, the intendancies or the kingdoms and crowns; professional communities such as corporations, fishermen's confraternities, or the universities; religious communities; etc.

 The kingdom was contemplated with an organicist analogy, as a body headed by the king, with his supremacy, with the different communities and orders that formed it as organs, articulations and limbs.
 Men and women were linked by personal ties, such as family and kinship ties.
 Each bond was governed by common rules that were to govern its functioning and experience.
 In the Ancien Régime, communities were hierarchical, every body had its authority, and there were links of integration and subordination.
 But each link had an ambivalent value, of domination and paternalism: they had to guarantee the survival of individuals while maintaining social relations of subordination.
 What in the contemporary world are understood as public functions, were in the hands of private individuals, whether they were houses, lordships or domains of the king, with one territory having total autonomy from another.
 The very concept of private was meaningless, since there was no effective differentiation between public and private in the pre-state or pre-industrial society.

 The nobility and the clergy were the privileged estates.
 From the 16th century onwards, the nobility tended to become more courtly and moved to Madrid, in the vicinity of the Court.
 The clergy was a more open estate, since individuals could join without regard to their social status, although it was also a hierarchical group with different degrees within its structure.
 The common state was the most heterogeneous and numerous.
 It ranged from the poorest peasants to the incipient bourgeoisie (the bourgeoisie of the intelligentsia: mostly literate people with administrative positions; and the bourgeoisie of business).
 The degree of integration of various persecuted minorities (Judeo-converts, moriscos or gypsies) underwent different alternatives.